-- 1. Patients, including infants, exhibiting physical, intellectual, or medically-compromising conditions, for which dental treatment under local anesthesia, with or with-out additional adjunctive techniques and modalities, cannot be expected to provide a humane and successful result and which, under general anesthesia, can be expected to produce a superior result. - 2.
-Patients demonstrating dental treatment needs for which local anesthesia is indicated, but is ineffective because of acute infection, anatomic variation or allergy. - 3.
-An extremely uncooperative, fearful, anxious or uncommunicative patient with dental needs of such magnitude or clinically apparent and functionally threatening to the well-being of the individual that treatment should not be postponed or deferred and for whom lack of treatment can be expected to result in dental or oral pain, infection, loss of teeth or other increased oral or dental morbidity or mortality. - 4.
-Patients who have sustained extensive oral-facial and/or dental trauma, for which treatment under local anesthesia would be ineffective or compromised.
+- The covered person is a child, up to and including 12 years old, with a dental condition (such as baby bottle syndrome) that requires repairs of significant complexity (e.g., multiple amalgam and/or resin-based composite restorations, pulpal therapy, extractions or any combinations of these noted or other dental procedures); or - Covered persons, including infants, exhibiting physical, intellectual, or medically compromising conditions, for which dental treatment under local anesthesia, with or without additional adjunctive techniques and modalities, cannot be expected to provide a humane and successful result and which, under general anesthesia, can be expected to produce a superior result. - Covered persons demonstrating dental treatment needs for which local anesthesia is indicated, but is ineffective because of acute infection, anatomic variation, or allergy. - Covered persons who are extremely uncooperative, fearful, anxious, or uncommunicative patient with dental needs of such magnitude or clinically apparent and functionally threatening the well-being of the individual, that treatment should not be postponed or deferred and for whom lack of treatment can be expected to result in dental or oral pain, infection, loss of teeth or other increased oral or dental morbidity or mortality.

+- Covered persons who have sustained extensive oral-facial and/or dental trauma, for which treatment under local anesthesia would be ineffective or compromised. - Covered persons with bony impacted wisdom teeth.